Scoreboarding: Stages

 It is critical to note above that Reads only proceed in the absence of write hazards, and that writes proceed in the absence of Read hazards.
-This is logical but contraindicative to expectations.
+This is logical but contrary to expectations.
 In particular, note that Writes must wait to write after read in order to give other units the opportunity to read the current value in a register, before overwriting it with the new one.
-Hence why writes must wait until the absence of WaR hazards.
+Hence why writes must wait until the absence of WAR hazards.

 Data structure

 To control the execution of the instructions, the scoreboard maintains three status tables: